15 different Collaborative Play Ideas

 - Music and Dance

 - Collaborating to create a group dance routine or perform music together (even with simple instruments) helps build timing, cooperation, and rhythm.
+You can use Youtube or a simple karaoke machine for this too!

 - Simple Gross Motor activities